 The FSRs that are solely the responsibility of the DM are not normally assessed in Board audits of forest companies or BC Timber Sales (BCTS).

-This report explains what the the Campbell River Natural Resource District (see map on page 2).
-Results for the other districts will be provided in separate audit reports.
+This report explains what the Board audited and the findings for the Okanagan Shuswap District.
+Results for the other districts are provided in separate audit reports.
 Detailed information about the Board's compliance audit process is in Appendix 1.